It is Time to Move Beyond Two-State Illusion in Palestine

 Under the framework of two states, all discussion on the Palestinian right to self-determination is predominated by Palestinian compliance and Israel’s security.
 The carrot of two states enables Israel and its allies to escape all calls to reach any substantial resolution and defer Palestinian mass-mobilization in occupied territories, Gaza and, most crucially, inside Israel.
 Keeping Palestinians constricted within a seemingly permanent political limbo of a fragmented, pseudo-state also minimizes Israel’s responsibilities as an occupying power.

-If the elusive dream of separate Palestinian state is ever realized in the distant future, it would hardly bring an end to the Israeli-Palestinian conflict.
+If the elusive dream of a separate Palestinian state is ever realized in the distant future, it would hardly bring an end to the Israeli-Palestinian conflict.
 Israeli incursions into the separate Palestinian state would likely increase and therefore transform the conflict from intra to inter-state.

 Due to a complex network of economic and kinship ties, it is impossible to reach a strict separation between the two states.
 Creation of a separate Palestinian state would also embolden the elements in Israeli politics, that regularly calls for uprooting Palestinians living within the country and resettling them in occupied territories and Gaza.
 In other words, another ethnic cleansing of Palestinians living within Israel might ensue.